 - "Tomas Furlong garners praise as 'a measured and persuasive advocate' who is 'in the detail and extremely diligent'“ (Who’s Who Legal, Arbitration Future Leaders 2022).

 - “Tomas Furlong is experienced in the TMT and energy sectors as well as disputes relating to private equity and sovereign fund investments” (Legal 500 2022, Singapore International Arbitration, Next Generation Partner and Tier 1 practice).

 Tomas graduated from the University of Oxford with a first class undergraduate (MA) and graduate degree (BCL).
-He was called to the Bar of England and Wales in 2010 and is qualified as a barrister in England and Wales and a solicitor in Hong Kong.
+After teaching at Oxford, he qualified as a barrister in England and Wales and a solicitor in Hong Kong.